WHERE IS YOUR TREASURE HERE OR THERE?

 North to south Is circular. while east to west Is linear.
 By circular I mean my past will be repeated, if I do not change course.
 Linear means the past is behind me and my future is before me.

 Once a person receives Jesus by faith as personal Savior, that person is born into God’s family and nothing can change that!
 The linear path has begun and is permanent!
 The life of the new Christian is now underway.
-I believe the Bible teaches very clearly that once a person is in God’s family, by faith in Jesus, that person will never be removed from God’s family.
+The Bible teaches very clearly that once a person is in God’s family, by faith in Jesus, that person will never be removed from God’s family.
 There is no “about face” in God’s economy.

 The Bible includes many verses that support this conclusion.
 Let me note two: